CodeBot: Robot Coding & Logic with Cozmo

 Imagine having your own robot servant – albeit one with a distinctively rebellious personality.
 This is Cozmo!
 Code Cozmo to follow your every order, just have a backup plan if he’s feeling lazy.

 Explore the world through Cozmo’s eyes and learn how to code him to make his own decisions.
 Make him recognise faces and deliver any message you desire when he finds the right person.
 Or make him shuffle his cubes around when you give him a smile.
-This is a two day Think Camp filled to capacity with both fun and theory.
+This is a Think Camp filled to capacity with both fun and theory.

 What students will learn